kgillibrand/PIA-Port-Forwarding-Script/README.md

 4. Execute the script and provide the path to the file

 5. Add an exception in your firewall for the port and update the port settings for applications that you are using

-Other steps:
-- You will have to update the INTERFACE variable if your VPN is using an interface other than tun0 (OpenVPN uses tun0 by default in my experience).